Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN: Analytic approximations for the GW merger time

 Finally, the GW-induced merger time is approximated as

-Equation \ref{eq:ti} outperforms all the other tested approximations, and performs even better than the Euler solver (see Table \ref{tab:tgw}).
-For most of the eccentricity range, the relative errors are less than 0.02\% (see Figure \ref{fig:tpeters}).
+Eq.~\ref{eq:ti} outperforms all the other tested approximations, and performs even better than the Euler solver (see Table \ref{tab:tgw}).
+For most of the eccentricity range, the relative errors are less than 0.02\% (see Fig. \ref{fig:tpeters}).
 Only for very extreme eccentricities ($e>0.99$), $t_\mathrm{GW+corr}$ begins to produce progressively larger errors, but still contained within $0.6\%$ (maximum relative error at $e=0.99999$).

-The reason for this decrease in precision is evident in the upper panel of Figure \ref{fig:tpeters}.
+The reason for this decrease in precision is evident in the upper panel of Fig. \ref{fig:tpeters}.
 Around $e=0.99$, the relative residuals show an abrupt drop that cannot be properly modelled by the fitting equation.